pav0107/CV/README.md

 The stunt took place outside the Houses of Parliament and featured protestors from CAAT, CND, Disarm DSEi and Pax Christi.
 You can see a video of the event [here](https://www.youtube.com/watch?v=e_1FtEY-gp0).

+#### Attention to detail

+As a copywriter I was used to sweating over, not just how sentences were phrased, but individual words too because I knew the difference it made.

+As a stand-up I got instant feedback to the choices I made in how I wanted to get an idea across.
+I because acutely aware that even the way I intonated a _single_ word made a huge difference, so I'm used to paying incredibly close attention to the smallest of details.

+#### Big picture thinking

+In both advertising and stand-up everything started with the big idea.
+I knew that time spent properly here made the biggest difference down the line.
+I could get past the obvious thoughts and into more original territory.
+Details are important too, but the phrase 'polishing a turd' is well-known in adland for very good reason.

 #### Fast learning